Develop a smart contract

 Next steps

-- How to upload and instantiate the contract using the Contracts UI.
+• How to upload and instantiate the contract using cargo-contract.